manav-agarwal1/Obsidian-Vault/Root/Maths/Group Theory/Richard E Borcherds/Cayley's Theorem.md

 	- So, there is an obvious action of $G$ on itself.
 		- $g(s) = gs$
 	- $G$ is the subgroup of the permutations of $S$.
-		- Because, anything we do from $G$ to do to $S$ it will eventually result in something that is a permutation of $S$.
+		- Because, anything we do from $G$ to $S$ it will eventually result in something that is a permutation of $S$.
 Here $G$ is symmetries of $S$.

 *Eg:* $G$ = symmetries of Octahedron ($24$ elements)